 When I get some free time, I solve beautiful problems related to computer science.
 Computer science is probably a misnomer.
 Sometimes, the problems belong to areas such as mathematics as well.
 Here are some pieces of my work.

 Venkatesh Vinayakarao is a visiting fellow to Chennai Mathematical Institute.
 He was recently employed as an Assistant Professor at the Department of Computer Science and Engineering, IIIT Sri City.
-He is pursuing PhD since 2013 at the Indraprastha Institute of Information Technology (IIIT) Delhi.
+He completed his Phd in 2018 at the Indraprastha Institute of Information Technology (IIIT) Delhi.
 Prior to his PhD, he gained practical experience in building search engines by working with the Microsoft's Search Technologies Group (Bing Team).
 He has also served technical roles at Yahoo! and Nokia.
 He received an MS degree in Information Technology with specialization in Software Engineering from Carnegie Mellon University in 2003.
 His research interests are in building search engines, especially in handling source code content.
 His research work is published in reputed venues such as the Web Search and Data Mining (WSDM) conference.

 I belong to Chennai (India), speak Marathi, married a Kannadiga and worked for Korean bing local team, started writing in Malayalam (since my early schooling was in Kerala), use English for most of my professional work, deal with my son's Telugu in his Hyderabad school and manage Hindi in Delhi!
 Apart from research, I enjoy programming, teaching computer science at undergraduate level, teaching information retrieval, program analysis and software engineering at graduate level, problem solving and playing chess.